 It Improves Academic Performance

 Travel can improve performance as it is an investment in experiencing different cultures.
 It is a perfect way for people to experience different lessons in life by applying knowledge to real-world situations.
 The child who is not well travelled will only have a handful of tools to learn, perhaps a textbook or a teacher that is not necessarily good at the job.
 When we are helping our children to develop good study skills, it’s about applying themselves through focus and attention.
 And if we start to teach our children valuable lessons in life at a young age, but also how to learn these lessons effectively, this will encourage increases in knowledge, therefore improving their academic abilities.
 Many children don’t get on board with the academic way of thinking because it was something that they just didn’t get.
 Exposing your children to a wider variety of cultures and approaches at a young age can help them to find the best method to learning in a manner that suits them.
+Travel encourages a healthy and intelligent understanding of the need to make a living to be able to support your chosen lifestyle financially.

 It Fosters Individuality